 Learning & Teaching ModesThis course will be delivered via a 2-hour lecture session and a 1-hour problem-solving tutorial sessions.
-Lectures provide students with a primary understanding and tutorials help enhance enhance skills to put prior learning into practice.
-It is important that students spend time solving questions provided individually or in small groups prior to attending tutorials.
+Lectures provide students with a primary understanding and tutorials help enhance skills to put prior learning into practice.
+It is important that students spend time solving questions provided prior to attending tutorials.

 Learning Activities Summary

-Topic Chapter Reference(s) 1.
-Introduction to Financial Management 1 2.
-Financial Statements 2 3.
-Time Value of Money 4 and 5 4.
-Bond Valuation 6 5.
-Share Valuation and Efficent Market Hypothesis 7 and 10 6.
-Risk and Return 11 7.
-Basics of Project Evaluation 8 8.
-Making Capital Investment Decisions 9 9.
-Cost of Capital and Capital Structure 12 and 13 10.
+Topic Textbook Chapters 1.
+Overview of Financial Management 1 2.
+Time Value of Money 4 and 5 3.
+Bond Valuation 6 4.
+Share Valuation and Efficient Market Hypothesis 7 and 10 5.
+Risk and Return 11 Test 1 (topic 1-3; please check Course Planner for test time and venue) 6.
+Basics of Project Evaluation 8 7.
+Making Capital Investment Decisions 9 8.
+Cost of Capital 12 9.
+Capital Structure 13 Test 2 (topic 4-7; please check Course Planner for test time and venue) 10.
 Dividend Policy 14